We’ve been tracking the behavior of late-stage buyers since 2013. The data is shocking!

 5. Generate more revenues

-Every benefit mentioned above, in the end, directly translates into the one benefit every business care about the most.
+Every benefit mentioned above, in the end, directly translates into the one benefit every business cares about the most.
 More moolah!
 Even more importantly, since you know what helped you rake in the extra revenue, you will be able to replicate your success and, in time, even double it.

 So, now you know the importance of a sales funnel, it’s time to start building it.